 Permanent Vegetative State (PVS)

-A severe head trauma can leave an accident victim in a permanent vegetative state (PVS).
-This means that he or she can have sleep and wake patterns but remain unaware of their surroundings and also have no self-awareness.
 PVS is the most catastrophic of all injuries.
-Victims obviously cannot take legal action on their own, so someone must consult with an attorney on their behalf.
+Victims obviously cannot take legal action on their own, so someone must consult an attorney on their behalf.
 PVS requires costly, long-term nursing care, an expense that isn’t covered under insurance policies.
 Getting compensation from a car accident settlement after a victim is diagnosed with PVS can help provide the funds for needed care.

 Catastrophic Injuries Create Massive Financial Burdens

 Victims and their families can suffer massive financial difficulties after a catastrophic injury.
 Losses are much greater than other types of car accident injuries.
-Depending on a household’s situation before a catastrophic injury, some families can face bankruptcy, foreclosure, or repossession, while also accumulating credit card debt.
+Depending on a household’s situation before a catastrophic injury, some families can face bankruptcy, foreclosure, or repossession while accumulating credit card debt.

 Some of the most costly aspects of a catastrophic injury include: